hoangthangta/STSM/README.md

 # Introduction

-This is a repo for our paper ["Self-training from Self-memory in Data-to-text Generation" ](https://arxiv.org/abs/2401.10567)).
-We test our self-training model over two datasets, DART and E2E NLG.
+This is a repo for our paper ["Self-training from Self-memory in Data-to-text Generation"](https://arxiv.org/abs/2401.10567).
+We test our self-training models over two datasets, DART and E2E NLG.

-If you want to check examples of other NLG datasets, see: https://quest.ms.mff.cuni.cz/nlg/tabgenie.
+If you want to check examples of other NLG datasets, see https://quest.ms.mff.cuni.cz/nlg/tabgenie.

 ![Alt text](model.png?raw=true "STSM model")